 This column serves as an official ‘heads-up’ to Badger Press of Fort Atkinson, WI.
-After fewer than two months on the new job here as editor of Printing News, my title is evolving because our new, long-awaited Web portal went live last month.
-So expect a new business card order, guys, as soon as we figure out what to call me: online/Web editor of Cygnus Graphics Media, maybe, or purveyor of portal content or something like that.
+After fewer than two months on the new job here as editor or Printing News, my title is evolving because our new, long-awaited web portal went live last month.
+So expect a new business card order, guys, as soon as we figure out what to call me: online/web editor of Cygnus Graphics Media, maybe, or purveyor of portal content or something like that.

 Sports analogies apply

-As a diehard Chicago Bears football fan, it can be difficult for me to quote Green Bay Packers ghosts.
+As a diehard Chicago Bears football fan, it can be difficult for me to quote Green Bay Packers’ ghosts.
 But there’s not much to dislike about their motivational former coach, Vince Lombardi, who once observed, “The greatest accomplishment is not in never falling, but in rising again after you fall.”
-Like a lot of printers out there, Cygnus and Printing News took more than a few shots to the chin.
+Like a lot of printers out there, Cygnus and Printing News fell pretty hard and took more than a few shots to the chin.
 And like you, we’re back up on our collective feet and fighting with our gloves on – or off, if you prefer a hockey metaphor.

 Last month, I cited the phoenix-like drama of the original R.R.
 Donnelley.
 In a similar manner, the Cygnus star is rising.
 The company has emerged strongly from its forced Chapter 11 bankruptcy protection filing in late 2009.
 After only 49 days, it brought on board former Penton executive John French as CEO.
 Last June, French wooed digital media veteran Tom Kohn, creating a new EVP position for the one-time strategic consultant to the Associated Press who also ran USAToday.com and did a stint at AOL.
 Cygnus is heading in the right direction; the people at the reins, especially publisher Kelley Holmes, have the necessary vision in the business-to-business space.
 Kudos to her for realizing the vision she has been nurturing internally within the company for more than year.